jacobhm98/jacobhm98.github.io/content/posts/chess_mcp.md

 I spent the first week doing absolutely nothing productive.
 I tented for 4 days somewhere in the forest in southern Sweden while attending a techno festival, spent a combined 20 hours on trains to and from Cologne in order to attend a Denzel Curry concert with an old friend, and started reading a new book, [Growth](https://www.danielsusskind.com/growth-a-reckoning), so far so good!

-However, sometime between the last paycheck hitting my bank account and the epiphany that all this fun requires financing, my fingers have started itching more and more for something productive adjacent to do.
+However, sometime between the last paycheck hitting my bank account and the epiphany that all this fun requires financing, my fingers have started itching more and more for something productive-adjacent to do.

 ## Catching up with recent developments